“Hillel says, "Be disciples of Aharon, loving peace, pursuing peace, loving people and drawing them near to the Torah." Pirkei Avot 1:13

 “I not only pray for these, but also for those who believe in me through their message, that they all may be one; as You, Father, are in me, and I in You, that they also may be one in us: that the world may believe that You have sent me.
 And the glory which You gave me I have given them; that they may be one, even as we are one: I in them, and You in me, that they may be made perfect in one; and that the world may know that You have sent me, and have loved them, as You have loved me.”
 John 20:23

-The Psalms extol those who promote unity, with the famous song Hinei Mah Tov, that is still sung today,
+The Psalms extol those who promote unity, with the famous song Hinei Mah Tov, which is still sung today,

 Notice that ‘unity’ is specifically connected to Aaron HaKohen.
-The rabbis say that Aharon was instrumental in bringing shalom bayit, peace within the home, to fractured marriages and relationships.
-Psalm 106 identifies Aharon as “HaShem’s holy one,” and that those who joined Korach were jealous,
+The rabbis say that Aharon was instrumental in bringing shalom bayit and peace within the home to fractured marriages and relationships.
+Psalm 106 identifies Aharon as “HaShem’s holy one” and that those who joined Korach were jealous,

-The Talmud lists Korach, Datan, Abiram along with other reshaim, wicked ones, in the Tanakh,
+The Talmud lists Korach, Datan, and Abiram, along with other reshaim, wicked ones, in the Tanakh,

 “Cain, Korah, Balaam, Doeg, Ahitophel, Gehazi, Absalom, Adonijah, Uzziah and Haman, who set their eyes upon that which was not proper for them; what they sought was not granted to them and what they possessed was taken from them.”
 Sotah 9b